wjrforcyber/TestABC/README.md

 - `UtilTest, UtilTruthHexPrint` : Showing how to print a truth table into a hex format.
 > [!CAUTION]
 > This interface has a minor issue: You should make sure that the truth `unsigned Sign[]` passed into the interface has absolute length equal or lower than the maximum length according to the `nVars`, if you pass `256` to `3` variable, you will get a `00` instead of `100`.
 The total number of digits is decided by the `nVars`.

+- `UtilTest, UtilAddClauses` : Clause interface, give example to show what it looks like, the lits are based on AIG syntax, variables are index based(roughly divided by 2, positive or negative decided by even/odd lit).